1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

-    Too high temperatures may harm the PTFE tube - it may become deformed.
+    - Too high temperatures may harm the PTFE tube - it may become deformed!
+    - If you dismounted the hotend and you put it back into the printhead, make sure you check and adjust the position of the ABL sensor and your Z offset afterwards!
+    - If you replaced your old hotend with a new one (regardless of whether you also replaced the thermistor and/or cartridge heater with a new one or keep using the existing ones), execute a PID tuning afterwards!

 ??? tip "Can't Load New Filament?!"